-Sweden Yacht Charters ~ Sail the amazing Stockholm Archipelago on the amazing classic Swan yacht S/Y Ichiban
+Explore 70-foot SWAN 651 S/Y Ichiban, Sweden Yacht Charters.
+Sail the amazing Stockholm Archipelago on the amazing classic Swan yacht S/Y Ichiban

 In 2017 S/Y Ichiban will take guests on sailing adventures along the Baltic Sea with Stockholm Archipelago as its base.
-Exciting destinations, like Gotland (Sweden’s largest island with a landscape often comparable to the Mediterranean) and the Baltic States of “Latvia” and “Estonia” are must-see stops along the route.
+Exciting destinations, like Gotland (Sweden’s largest island with a landscape often comparable to the Mediterranean), as well as the Baltic States of “Latvia” and “Estonia,” are must-see stops along the route.

 Sweden yacht charters with S/Y Ichiban

-The unique oval salon of S/Y Ichiban transports you to a realm of luxury, functionality, and intimacy combined.
+The unique oval salon of S/Y Ichiban transports you to a realm of luxury, functionality, and intimacy.
 A harmonized blend of mahogany and creamy white leather furnishes the chic interior.
 Balanced with details of art and symmetry, the oval salon accommodates eight persons comfortably for dining or relaxing.

 At the day´s end, complete with a gourmet dinner, snuggle down in S/Y Ichiban´s cozy sleeping quarters.
 Drift from one dream to another by soothing gentle motion while tucked in the warmth and comfort.

 The layout is sophisticated, functional, and still capacious enough for a relaxing time.
-Onboard S/Y Ichiban you’ll always feel comfortable.
+Indeed, onboard S/Y Ichiban you’ll always feel comfortable.

 One of the outstanding features of the extended SWAN 651 is her aft deck offering the best vantage point under sail.
-The craftsmanship of this area allows the comparison of an open-air salon.
 Enjoy the beauty of the sunset, take pleasure in a sumptuous culinary experience, or just feel on top of the world in front of this unmatched view.

 Sailing Itinerary of Stockholm Archipelago and the Baltic Sea